-Note: In 2014 and 2013, no impairment loss incurred on accounts receivables that are not past due.
+Note: In 2014 and 2013, no impairment loss incurred on the past due accounts receivable.

-(d) As of December 31, 2014 and 2013, the Group's ten largest customers accounted for 69% and 64% of accounts receivables, respectively.
-The Group considers the concentration of credit risk for the remaining accounts receivables is immaterial.

-C. Liquidity risk
+- (d) As of December 31, 2014 and 2013, The Company's ten largest customers accounted for 67% and 63% of accounts receivables, respectively.
+The Company considers the concentration of credit risk for the remaining accounts receivable is immaterial. - C. Liquidity risk

-The objective of liquidity risk management is to ensure the Group has sufficient liquidity to fund its business needs, and to maintain adequate cash and banking facilities to repay the borrowings.
-By considering its debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets, and other important factors, the Company's finance department monitors the Croup's cash requirements and forecasts its future cash flow.
+The objective of liquidity risk management is to ensure the Company has sufficient liquidity to fund its business needs, and to maintain adequate cash and banking facilities to repay the borrowings.
+By considering its debt financing plans, covenant compliance, compliance with internal balance sheet ratio targets, and other important factors, the Company's financial department monitors the Company's cash requirements and forecasts its future cash flow.